Medicare Part D: Low-income subsidies

 Beneficiaries with income below 150% of the poverty line are eligible for the low-income subsidy, which helps pay for premiums and cost-sharing.
 Depending on income-level and assets, some beneficiaries qualify for the full low-income subsidy, while others are eligible for a partial subsidy.
 All low-income subsidy enrollees still pay small copayment amounts.

 Low-income enrollees tend to have more chronic conditions than other enrollees.
 Low-income subsidy enrollees represent about one-quarter of enrollment, but about half of the program's retail drug spending.
 Nearly 30% of Federal spending on Part D goes towards paying for the low-income subsidy.

 In addition to receiving premium and cost-sharing subsidies, certain program rules apply differently for low-income subsidy enrollees.
 Beneficiaries of the low-income subsidy are exempt from the Coverage Gap Manufacturer Discount Program.
 Low-income subsidy enrollees are also allowed to change plans more frequently than other enrollees.

 Excluded drugs

-While CMS does not have an established formulary, Part D drug coverage excludes drugs not approved by the Food and Drug Administration, drugs not available by prescription for purchase in the United States, and drugs for which payments would be available under Part B.
+While Centers for Medicare & Medicaid Services (CMS) does not have an established formulary, Part D drug coverage excludes drugs not approved by the Food and Drug Administration, drugs not available by prescription for purchase in the United States, and drugs for which payments would be available under Part B.

 Part D coverage excludes drugs or classes of drugs that may be excluded from Medicaid coverage.
 These may include: